Privacy

 I hate SPAM.
 You hate SPAM.
 We all hate SPAM.

-1. I will never sell, rent, or otherwise share your name or email address with any other business for marketing purposes.
+1. I will never sell, rent, or otherwise share your email address with any other business for marketing purposes.

-2. I will use your email address only to send you relevant content at a reasonable interval.
+2. I will use your contact information only to send you relevant content at a reasonable interval.

-3. I will be respectful of your attention with my email messages.
+3. I will be respectful of your attention with my messages.

 4. You must double-opt-in to start receiving email from me — once on this site, and again by clicking a link in my first email message to you.

-5. You can unsubscribe at any time, even if you enjoy receiving my email messages.
+5. You can unsubscribe from email at any time, even if you enjoy receiving my messages.

-6. I engage only those third-party services needed to run my business, such as an email provider or a billing service, that are as serious as I am about your privacy.
+6. I engage only those third-party services needed to run my business, such as an email service provider (ESP) or a billing service, that are as serious as I am about your privacy.

 7. The site-specific cookies that I use to track usage — so that I can improve SpryFeet.com and ensure that I am delivering content that you will enjoy — will never include personal information or identify you by name.